honzikv/multimodal-document-processing-thesis/multimodal-layout-analysis/README.md

 There are several scripts for training:

-- `bert_training.py` - training script for BERT-based classifier
+- `bert_training.py` - training script for the BERT-based classifier
-- `vit_training.py` - training script for ViT and SwinV2-based classifiers
+- `vit_training.py` - training script for the ViT and SwinV2-based classifiers
-- `layoutlmv3_training.py` - training script for LayoutLMv3 classifier
+- `layoutlmv3_training.py` - training script for the LayoutLMv3 classifier
-- `vitbert_training.py` - training script for BERT + ViT/SwinV2-based classifier
+- `vitbert_training.py` - training script for the BERT + ViT/SwinV2-based classifier

 Each script uses the same set of arguments:

-- `--environment-config-path` - path to the environment.yaml file which contains environment settings
+- `--environment-config-path` - path to the environment.yaml file which contains the environment settings
 - `--hyperparams-path` - path to the model's hyperparameters.
 Hyperparams are stored in the `hyperparams` directory
-- `--force-seed` - forces seed, overriding one in the environment.yaml file
+- `--force-seed` - forces seed, overriding the one set in the environment.yaml file
 - `--no-wandb` - disables wandb logging

 The training is performed by simply running the script, for example: